bgando/array-exercises/README.md

 ##### Step 1C - Nest the Array in the Object
-Put the `noiseArray` inside the animal object
+Put the `noiseArray` inside the animal object on the noises property.
+Your result should look like this:

-- Create a variable called noizes and assign it the string 'noises'.
-- Use the noizes variable to access the value 'null' on your animal object.
-- Now use the noizes variable with the `noiseArray` to replace the value null with your `noiseArray`.
-- Inspect your data structure, it should look something like this:

-  `{ username: 'duck', tagline: 'Afflack', noises: ['quack', 'honk', 'sneeze'] }`
+  `{ username: 'DaffyDuck', tagline: 'Yippeee!', noises: ['quack', 'honk', 'sneeze'] }`

 - Congrats!
 You just made a nested data structure :)